 My Top 5 Productivity Tips for Executive Assistants

-As Executive Assistants, we truly understand the benefits of increased productivity.
+As Executive Assistants for both the private and public sector, we truly understand the benefits of increased productivity.
 We can see it clearly with our managers so why not think about your own productivity?
 I always seek out better ways of working and what can increase my efficiency so that when that inevitable time comes where you have to drop everything, you are ready and prepared.

 Below are my top 5 productivity tips to help you stay in front of that wall of work that is heading your way, and the small things you can do to help stay focused and reduce wasted time.